khralovich/khralovich/README.md

 * 🇵🇱 Born in Belarus, live in Warsaw, Poland.
 * 🤖 Used to be a journalist, but left that sphere for writing code.
-* 🐍 Currently learning Python and algorythms.
+* 🐍 Currently learning Python and algorithms.
 * 📮 You can shoot me an email at khralovich@protonmail.com